Complexity and Approximation for Discriminating and Identifying Code Problems in Geometric Setups: The G-Min-Disc-Code problem in 1D

-In a variable gadget $G_v({x_j})$, the intervals $I_{x_j}^1$ and $I_{x_j}^2$ represent the occurrences of literal ${x_j}$, while $I_{\bar{x_j}}^1$ and $I_{\bar{x_j}}^2$ represent the occurrences of $\bar{x_j}$.
-The right end points of each of these four intervals will be in the clause gadget of the clause that the occurrence of the literal belongs to.
-More precisely, $\Gamma(X, C)$ is constructed as follows, shown in Figure \ref{fig:setUp}.
-Note that we can assume that every literal appears in at least one clause (otherwise, we can fix the truth value of the variable and obtain a smaller equivalent instance).
+In a variable gadget $G_v({x_j})$, the intervals $I_{x_j}^1$ and $I_{x_j}^2$ represent the two possible occurrences of literal ${x_j}$, while $I_{\overline{x_j}}^1$ and $I_{\overline{x_j}}^2$ represent the two possible occurrences of $\overline{x_j}$.
+The right end points of each of these four intervals will be in the clause gadget of the clause where the occurrence of that literal takes place.
+An example for the construction of $\Gamma(X, C)$ is shown in Figure~\ref{fig:setUp}.
+We assume that every literal appears in at least one clause\footnote{If a literal does not appear in any clause, then we can assign a truth value to its variable so that all its occurrences are true, and further ignore this variable.}.